FreeTAKTeam/FreeTakServer/README.md

 If you run it at home and port forward on router doesn't work, check if you receive actual IP address and not being NATed and ports 8080 and 8087 are not filtered - you can ask your ISP about that.

 ## Additional Documentation
-  * Since version 1.2 FTS supports a[REST API](https://github.com/FreeTAKTeam/FreeTakServer/blob/master/REST_APIDoc.md)
+  * Since version 1.2 FTS supports a [REST API](https://github.com/FreeTAKTeam/FreeTakServer/blob/master/REST_APIDoc.md) and an [Internal REST API](https://github.com/FreeTAKTeam/FreeTakServer/blob/master/REST_API_InternalDoc.md)

 ##  Project Structure
 - TakFreeServer